RaVierma/mini-blockchain/README.md

 ## Installation and build

-Before installing the ChatBot CLI, ensure you have the following prerequisites:
+Before installing the Mini Blockchain, ensure you have the following prerequisites:

 1. **Rust**: Make sure you have Rust installed and version must be 1.79 or higher.
 You can install it via [rustup](https://www.rust-lang.org/tools/install).